roxel/tip_project/readme.md

 ## Demo app

+Demo application is based on a Python Flask framework.
+It's a basic crawler/link counter.
+For every path received as:
+`http://127.0.0.1:8080/<address-to-test>` it visits the address and all websites referenced in `<a>` tags, then it returns total count of all the links on those websites and time taken by this test.

-Demo app is a Python Django application running in Docker container.
-To build the image and start application:
+App can be started in Docker container.
+To build image and start the application:

-    docker build -t roxel/dd .
+    docker build -t tip_dd .
     doc up -d
     curl "127.0.0.1:8080/http://www.google.com"